Friday, October 24, 2025

 Writing

-We wrapped up our Real Life Superhero speeches this week!
-Students have really enjoyed researching, working on their notecards, and presenting about their real-life superhero to the class.
-We learned so much about individuals, such as Malala Yousafzai, Clara Barton, Albert Einstein, and Muhammad Ali, who made a positive impact on our society.
-During the rest of the year, we will continue to work on refining our analytical writing skills.
+Last week, we wrapped up our Real Life Superhero speeches.
+Students really enjoyed researching, working on their notecards, and presenting about their real-life superhero to the class.
+We learned so much about individuals, such as Ruth Bader Ginsurg and Muhammad Ali, who made a positive impact on society.
+The kids did a wonderful job!
+For the rest of the year, we will continue to work on refining our narrative writing skills.

 Math

 We are in our last unit of math this year!
-This unit teaches us multiple strategies for dividing whole numbers.
-Some strategies for division include: ratio table, area model, partial quotients, and the standard algorithm.
-Students have been working hard to refine their skills to divide multi-digit numbers using a strategy they feel most comfortable with.
+This unit teaches us multiple strategies for dividing whole numbers like partial quotients and the standard algorithm.
+Students have been working hard to improve their skills to divide multi-digit numbers using the strategy they feel most comfortable with.
 Within the unit, we will also be learning more about the powers of ten and multiplying and dividing decimals.

 Social Studies